Dutch history in Thailand

 Learning package Burma Railway

-The embassy has funded a learning package (A short Documentary film) about the Burma-Siam Railway for education purposes.
+The embassy has funded a learning package (a short Documentary film) about the Burma-Siam Railway for education purposes.
 Any schools that are interested in receiving it can contact us at ban-pcz@minbuza.nl.